DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 - ``ingress``: rule applies to ingress traffic.
 - ``egress``: rule applies to egress traffic.
 - ``transfer``: apply rule directly to endpoints found in pattern.

+Please note that use of ``transfer`` attribute requires that the flow and its indirect components be managed via so-called ``transfer`` proxy port.
+See `show flow transfer proxy port ID for the given port`_ for details.

 Each instance of an attribute specified several times overrides the previous value as shown below (group 4 is used)::